benjamincrozat/legacy-blog/posts/6-what-is-new-laravel-10.md

 See the pull request on GitHub: [[10.x] Drop PHP 8.0](https://github.com/laravel/laravel/pull/5854)

+### dispatchNow() was deprecated and will be removed in Laravel 10

+`dispatchNow()` is a popular method in Laravel.
+It was deprecated in Laravel 9 in favor of [`dispatchSync()`](https://laravel.com/docs/9.x/queues#synchronous-dispatching).
+Laravel 10 will remove it, so be sure to search and replace it in all of your projects.
+It may be a breaking change, be it's an extremely easy fix.

+See the pull request on GitHub: [[10.x] Remove deprecated dispatchNow functionality](https://github.com/laravel/framework/pull/42591)

-## Removal of all deprecated methods and properties
+## Many more removal of deprecated methods and properties

 Releasing a major version also means the Laravel team can finally remove what's been deprecated in Laravel 9.
 It also means you should carefully test any Laravel application you might want to migrate to version 10.

 Here's a list of all PRs taking care of that:
 - [[10.x] Remove deprecated Route::home method](https://github.com/laravel/framework/pull/42614)
 - [[10.x] Remove deprecated assertTimesSent](https://github.com/laravel/framework/pull/42592)
-- [[10.x] Remove deprecated dispatchNow functionality](https://github.com/laravel/framework/pull/42591)
 - [[10.x] Remove deprecated method](https://github.com/laravel/framework/pull/42590)
 - [[10.x] Remove deprecated dates property](https://github.com/laravel/framework/pull/42587)
 - [[10.x] Use native php 8.1 array_is_list function](https://github.com/laravel/framework/pull/41347)